socnetv/app/docs/roadmaps/roadmap_ws6_testing_ci_regression.md

 - separate IO load-time thresholds from compute-time thresholds where needed
 - document baseline update rules (rare; only for real semantic fixes)

+#### Known: parallel reduction is FP non-deterministic, with ~2.9× tolerance headroom

+Found 2026-07-30 while measuring something else. **Not a live failure — a thin margin worth knowing before baselines grow.**

+The same binary produces a *different* result on every run.
+Measured: 40 consecutive runs of the `StokmanZiegler_Netherlands` weighted case (`-c 1 -w 1 -x 1`) produced **40 distinct outputs**.
+Cause is floating-point summation order in WS3 M1's parallel BC/SC reduction — thread scheduling decides the accumulation order, and FP addition isn't associative.
+Affects `BC`, `SBC`, `PC`, `SPC` and `metrics.avg_distance`.

+This is currently absorbed by the harness: per-node fields compare with a **relative** tolerance of `1e-15` (`kernel_distance_v1.cpp:186` → `almostEqual()`, `cli_common.cpp:129`), and graph-level `avg_distance` via `cmpNumStrTol(..., 1e-15)`.
+All 40 golden compares passed.

+The concern is the margin.
+Worst observed relative spread across 25 runs: **3.4e-16** against a `1e-15` tolerance — **2.9× headroom**, no more.
+That margin shrinks as thread count and accumulation chain length grow, and WS6.2 explicitly plans to add *larger* datasets.
+A `geom.net`-scale baseline (7343 nodes) could plausibly exceed `1e-15` and turn the suite intermittently red, which is the worst possible failure mode for a regression harness — flaky, unreproducible, and easy to misattribute to whatever change happened to be in flight.

+Also worth correcting: `cli_common.cpp:46` documents `d2s()` as *"Deterministic string for golden compare (avoid float parse/format differences)"* — the formatting is deterministic, but the value being formatted is not.
+The comment currently implies a guarantee the engine stopped providing when the source loop was parallelised.

+#### This is a harness-precision question, not a results-precision one

+Worth stating plainly, because it decides the fix: **no user ever sees the digits that vary.**
+SocNetV's reports already render real numbers at **6 significant digits** — `m_reportsRealPrecision` defaults to 6 (`graph.cpp:112`, mirrored by `appSettings["initReportsRealNumberPrecision"]`,
+`mainwindow.cpp:514`) and is user-configurable via Settings; every report writer applies it through `outText.setRealNumberPrecision(m_reportsRealPrecision)`.
+A drift at the 16th significant digit is invisible in every report SocNetV produces, and no researcher is interpreting a centrality score past 2–3 digits anyway.

+So the 17-digit `d2s()` serialization and the `1e-15` compare tolerance exist **only inside the golden harness**.
+They are a regression detector, not a result.
+The harness is currently about **eleven orders of magnitude stricter than the product's own output resolution** — which is why it is the harness, not the engine, that should give.

+**Choosing a tolerance.** Two bounds, and a lot of room between them:

+- *Floor* — must sit above FP noise: `3.4e-16` today, and rising with thread count and network size.
+- *Ceiling* — must sit below the smallest difference that indicates a real defect.
+A genuine semantic regression (wrong formula, wrong normalisation, wrong traversal, off-by-one in a path count) moves the leading significant digits — relative differences of `1e-3` and up, not `1e-15`.
+  A useful anchor: a difference invisible at the product's own 6-digit display is arguably not an observable regression at all.

+Something around `1e-9` sits ~7 orders above the noise floor and ~3 below display resolution, and would catch every class of real regression the harness is actually there to catch.
+The exact figure should be argued and recorded in the code, not just bumped until the suite goes quiet.

+**Two things not to change while doing this:**

+- **Keep `d2s()` at 17 digits.** The baseline file should losslessly record what actually happened;
+  rounding at serialization creates boundary artifacts (`0.4999995` and `0.5000005` round apart while being equal to within any sane tolerance).
+Compare-time tolerance is strictly more robust than round-then-compare.
+- **Keep integer-valued results on exact comparison.** `diameter`, `disconnected_pairs`, component IDs, triad/clique census counts and similar go through `cmpInt`, not `almostEqual`.
+Those are counts, they are exact, and an off-by-one there is a real bug — no tolerance should ever be applied to them.
+The split already exists; preserve it.

+**The alternative — determinism by construction — is not free.** Slots are assigned by *thread identity* (`distance_engine.cpp:487-499`): a `QHash<Qt::HANDLE,int>` hands each OS thread a slot on first entry, and `QtConcurrent::blockingMap` distributes sources across threads however the scheduler happens to.
+The final reduction over `allStates` *is* already fixed-order — the drift comes from the *partitioning*, i.e. which sources' BC/SC contributions get grouped into which partial accumulator, not from the merge.
+Making that deterministic means statically partitioning `sources` into P fixed chunks and mapping over chunk descriptors instead of over individual sources, which trades away `blockingMap`'s dynamic load balancing — and sources differ substantially in cost, so that could eat into M1's measured 2.7×–8.3×. **Unmeasured; do not assume either way.** Given that the tolerance argument above resolves the problem without touching the engine at all, this is the fallback, not the first move.

+**Suggested order:** widen the tolerance with the reasoning recorded → then measure the actual spread at `geom.net` scale (7343 nodes) to confirm the new margin holds where WS6.2 is heading.

+Reproduce: run the same `--dump-json` invocation N times and hash the output with `_ms` fields stripped.

 ---

 ### WS6.5 — CI integration (LAST)